Our expert, Dr Yiannis Ioannou, Consultant Paediatrician at The Portland Hospital, discusses how to keep your child healthy through the winter

 “While viral infections are around all year, they are certainly more common in winter.”

 When should I be concerned if my baby keeps getting colds?

 “Little ones with a normal, healthy immune system, can have as many as 12 colds a year,” says Dr Yiannis, “And it can feel as if one blends into the next, especially if they are starting nursery.

 “Symptoms can include a blocked or runny nose, a sore throat, a temperature and of course coughs and sneezes.
 “Colds usually get better within five to seven days and because they’re caused by viruses, they are not treated by antibiotics.
 In some cases, antibiotics are needed if there is the possibility of bacterial infection.

-“You can help your child’s symptoms by offering plenty of fluids and making sure that you keep up all feeds (be sure to drink plenty of water yourself, too).
+“You can help your child’s symptoms by offering plenty of fluids and making sure that you keep up all feeds (be sure to drink plenty of water yourself, too while breastfeeding).
 If your baby’s nose is blocked, you can use saline drops to help your baby breathe more easily.
 You can also offer some pain relief with infant paracetamol or ibuprofen.”

 I’m worried my baby may not be able to breathe properly with a cold.

 “This can be a worry as babies have such small airways and a blocked nose can affect their ability to breathe and feed,” says Dr Yiannis.
 ‘Look for signs of dehydration such as drier nappies, and make sure you keep your baby hydrated with frequent feeds.”